30-Jul-2018 - 05-Aug-2018

 We expect to have an entire afternoon of recovery time.
 Perhaps a wider exploration of Lourdes or quiet recovery.

 The Col du Tourmalet is the highest sealed road in the Pyrenees, 2115m and has been part of Tour de France legend since 1910.
 The first to climb the summit that day and eventual stage winner , Octave Lapize was forced to walk much of what was then dirt road.
 Afterwards he famously accused the tour organizers of being assassins.

 Today we will make our own ascent of this famous climb on bikes that are possibly half the weight of the machine ridden by Octave.
 Departing Lourdes on the valley path we start a gradual 10km climb to the village of Luz-Saint-Saveur, before starting on the Col du Tourmalet.
 A 19km climb with an average gradient of 7.4%, not steep but long.
 As the chalets start to appear tantalizing you with refreshments, resist, the summit is near with views that are breathtaking and worth the fast time.

 Our bikes, kit, support is very different from when Octave first tackled this monster climb.
 The Tourmalet is a magnet for cyclists around the world, on a well worn and perhaps more frequented pilgrimage from Lourdes.
 The Tourmalet is our finale climb, we will celebrate during the climb and afterwards on our return to our hotel with a special final meal before we depart Lourdes tomorrow.

 Today is the end of services by Phil Anderson Cycling and Hotel Gallia Lourdes.

 - 7 nights accommodation in luxurious 4-star accommodation.

 - Access to Australia’s Tour de France legend Phil Anderson.

 - Local Professional staff and mechanic support

-- Ride maps, gradient charts and more
+- Ride maps, gradient charts on your daily ride and more

 - Meals other than those specified